HL7/fhir-birthdefectsreporting-ig/fsh/ig-data/input/pagecontent/2_UseCases.md

 # Reporting Contexts
 Providers reporting to birth defect registries may be operating in a variety of different healthcare contexts including ambulatory, outpatient and hospital settings.
 While the core data elements of the birth defect diagnoses report is substantially similar regardless of the submitter's context, when the report is generated as part of the delivery encounter at a birthing facility the expectations of the receiving jurisdictional program for data relating to the pregnancy and delivery encounter may be higher.
-Implementers of this IG should be prepared to exchange any of the data elements described within depending on the nature of the submitter and the local requirements for reporting.
+Implementers of this IG should be prepared to exchange any of the data elements described within depending on the nature of the submitter and the local requirements for reporting (see below for more details).

 # Actors
 The primary actors in the provider reporting use case are: